wangwenx190/dynamic-desktop/README.md

 - Supports play online media streams
 - **Hardware Accelerated Decoding** support: **CUDA**, **DXVA** and **D3D11**
 - Low CPU and memory usage
-- Do not need any run-time library
+- Do not need any run-time libraries
-- Pure green: do not need install, do not write registry and no files left in your system
+- Pure green: no need to install, no write to registry and no files left in your system
 - No ads, free of charge, open source, etc...

 ## Supported platforms